Cultural impact of Michael Jackson: Germany

-During the last four years of the Cold War, Jackson's popularity in Germany was notable in that Jackson's visit to Berlin for his 1988 Bad tour held immense protocols.
+During the last four years of the Cold War, Jackson's popularity in Germany was notable, as his 1988 Bad tour visit to Berlin was met with immense protocol.
 As the city was physically divided, fans attempted to watch or hear the June 19 concert over the wall, either from behind the Brandenburg Gate area or the nearby Charite hospital.
 An infamous Stasi file was kept of Jackson, detailing the secret police deemed the visit a possible perceived threat, as an outlet described the police had fear of his potential to inspire and mobilize.
 Fearing the concert could cause rebellion if Jackson were to make any politically sensitive comments, they methodized censorship.
 A look-alike during his SAT 1 conference was hired, and a two-minute broadcast delay would be put in place in which they could transfer to a pre-recording.
 At one point, Jackson famously pointed towards the Wall and declared, "This is for all the fans over there in East Berlin!" to which a PMA journalist expressed, "In the end, Jackson's Berlin Wall concert stands as a testament to the transformative power of art and the enduring human spirit.
 It's a vivid reminder that even in the darkest of times, a song can light up the night, and a performance can inspire change."
 German newspaper Der Spiegel called Jackson "Deutschland's King of Pop" for his unique impact on the country's culture.